General Terms and Conditions for the Delivery of Spare Parts

 customer for all additional services and/or costs involved.

-(5) If the delivery time is extended because of force majeure or other circumstances over which ALPMA
+(5) If the time for delivery is extended because of force majeure or other circumstances over which

-has no influence, this will only entitle the customer to withdraw from the contract if it can no longer be
+ALPMA has no influence, this will only entitle the customer to withdraw from the contract if it can no

-reasonably expected to accept the goods or services in full.
-ALPMA must be notified without delay in
+longer be reasonably expected to accept the goods or services in full.
+ALPMA must be notified without

 (8) Further claims arising from a default in delivery are specified exclusively in Section 10 of these terms